StanleyPangaruy/StanleyPangaruy/README.md

 ## 📌 Notable Projects

 - **Maturity Detection System** for *Cocos nucifera* using Raspberry Pi, image processing, and classification models
-- **Smart Home Miniature Model** powered by ESP32 for real-time automation and control
 - **Job Recruitment API** – A RESTful service with recruiter-applicant interactions and status tracking
 - **GIS Mapping with QGIS** – Visual zoning and density analysis using HLURB classification and color ramp design